chase-lahner/Cuscuta/README.md

 ## Grade Breakdown (WIP)

 * Dungeon procedural generation works as intended: 25%
-	* Variable generation based on carnage bar: 10%
+		* When carnage > stealth, enemies strong in stealth will spawn at an increased rate
+		* When stealth > carnage, enemies strong in carnage will spawn at an increased rate
+		* when carnage > stealth, dungeons will generate with more opportunities to utilize stealth over carnage (ex. stronger enemies that can be avoided with stealth)
+		* When stealth > carnage, dungeons wilsl generate with more opporunties to utilize carnage over stealth (ex. weaker enemies that you can't avoid being detected by)
-	* Completely Random generation -- rooms from start to final boss: 10%
+		* Completely Random generation -- rooms from start to final boss
-	* Variable generation/difficulty based on 1-2 players: 5%
-* Multiplayer connection works as intended: 25%
+* Multiplayer P2P connection works as intended: 25%
 	* Basic functionality: 2 players with full functionality in same lobby: 12.5%
 	* Lack of major lag/latency in basic game functions: 12.5%
-* Automatic playercount-dependent and carnage-bar-dependent game balancing: 15%
-* Fluid movement mechanics (Walk, Sprint, Roll) -> can be used in succession: 7.5%
+* Fluid movement mechanics (Walk, Sprint, Roll) -> can be used in succession: 17.5%
 * Enemy A.I functionality -> Last Known Location, Player tracking, combat abilities: 7.5%
 * Minimum Viable Product (all goals reached) 10%
-* Working stealth/detection system: 5%
+* Working detection/escape 15%
-* Additional playable character: 5%
+	* Enemies have line of sight detection
+	* Enemies lose interest after a set amount of time of player not being in line of sight

 ## CHANGES (DELETE WHEN ALL DONE)
 + P2P networking or dedicated server? - DONE, P2P